shirish93/shirish93.github.io/_ideas/2024-03-15-heritage-reconstruction.md

 8.  **Marketing and outreach to potential investors and homeowners.**

-10. **Transparent and inclusive community engagement throughout the process.**
+10. **Transparent and inclusive community involvement throughout the process.**

 12. ** reconstruction adhering to strict conservation guidelines.**